 Talk title: American Modernism in New England from the 1890s to the 1960s

-Speaker: Carol Scollans, Boston University
+Speaker: Carol Scollans, University of Massachusetts at Boston

 Modern Art in America is defined by a generation of visionary artists experimenting with conceptions of realism, abstraction and non-representational art.